Germ 6-14 days

-Named for the Spanish word for yellow, not the city in Texas, these lovely bright lemon-yellow roots are very sweet and juicy.
+Named for the Spanish word for yellow, not the city in Texas, these lovely, bright lemon-yellow roots are very sweet and juicy.
 Yellow carrots have been around forever and are the favorites of a few folks here at Pinetree.
-Roots will grow to 8 inches and the size is somewhat variable.
-Makes an interesting addition to crudites and also retains its sweet flavor when cooked.
+Roots will grow to eight inches and the size is somewhat variable.
+Makes an interesting addition to crudités and also retains its sweet flavor when cooked.
 300 seeds

 Outdoors- Early spring, a few weeks before last frost until mid summer.
 Sow lightly, 1/4” deep, with soil temperature 50-80 degrees.
 The cooler the soil the longer it takes for germination, up to 3 weeks.
 The soil moisture should be maintained regularly until germination.
 Thin to 1-3” apart.